brownieboy/react-bootstrap-slider/README.md

 The control is implemented in UMD format, so should also work for AMD/RequireJS, but I've not tested that.
 You can also add it as a script tag.

+### Peer Dependencies
+React and Bootstrap are peer dependencies for react-bootstrap-slider.
+They will _not_ be installed automatically when you install this component.
+You will need to install them yourself, as part of your project, if you have not done so already.
+This command will install them for you if you don't yet have them:

+    npm install react@^15 react-dom@^15 bootstrap@^3 --save
+or
+    yarn add react@^15 react-dom@^15 bootstrap@^3

-You must ensure that you have included bootstrap-slider's CSS file, otherwise the control will be blank!
+You must also ensure that you have included bootstrap-slider's CSS file, otherwise the control will be blank!
 You'll need Bootstrap's own CSS file too, of course.
 If you're using Webpack, you can import the CSS file directly into your build.
 Or you can simply add the files as links in your HTML file, e.g.:

     <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" />
     <script src="//cdnjs.cloudflare.com/ajax/libs/bootstrap-slider/9.4.1/bootstrap-slider.min.js"></script>